Updated: November 13, 2024

 The ever-accelerating business world has been obsessed for quite a while with the word “agility” when it comes to IT product development.
 And it’s not hard to see why: the prospect of getting the much-desired solution to fix your pain points ASAP is and always will be enticing.

-However, the COVID-19 pandemic has shown that simply being Agile may not be good enough anymore: Transposit’s report suggests that ever since the world was forced to adopt a remote working model, MTTR (mean time to repair) has increased (93.6%), with downtime rates growing by as much as 68.4%
+However, the COVID-19 pandemic has shown that simply being Agile may not be good enough anymore: ever since the world was forced to adopt a remote working model, MTTR (mean time to repair) has increased, while downtime rates have grown.

 Now, how does one ensure that agility will no longer hamper reliability?
 Meet DevOps and Site Reliability Engineering (SRE).
 These concepts that have been around for quite some time and, considering the challenges posed in the wake of the pandemic, are more relevant than ever.